microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

 1. Stop the running services (Ctrl+C) and close the terminal windows.

-    *If you're up for it, try to swap-out Redis with another state provider.
-See the [the list of available stores in the Dapr documentation](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/)).
-To configure a different state-store, you need to change the file `Resources/dapr/components/statestore.yaml`.*
+    _If you're up for it, try to swap-out Redis with another state provider.
+See [the list of available stores in the Dapr documentation](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/)).
+To configure a different state-store, you need to change the file `Resources/dapr/components/statestore.yaml`._

-## Step 3: Use Dapr state management with the Dapr SDK for .NET
+## Step 3: Optional, use Dapr state management with the Dapr SDK for .NET

-In this step, you'll simplify state management with the Dapr SDK for .NET.
+If you choose to do this step, you'll simplify state management with the Dapr SDK for .NET.
 You'll change the `DaprVehicleStateRepository`.
 Instead of calling the Dapr state management API directly over HTTP, you'll streamline the app using the `DaprClient` from the Dapr SDK for .NET.

+1. Open the file `Resources/TrafficControlService/Startup.cs` in VS Code.

+1. Add a `using` statement for `Dapr.Client`:

+    ```csharp
+    using Dapr.Client;
+    ```

+1. Add the following code to the `ConfigureServices` method:

+    ```csharp
+    services.AddDaprClient();
+    ```

 1. Open the file `Resources/TrafficControlService/Repositories/DaprVehicleStateRepository.cs` in VS Code.